 Intae Moon

 Hello!
-My name is Intae (pronounced IN-teh) and I'm currently pursuing a PhD in Electrical Engineering and Computer Science at Massachusetts Institute of Technology (MIT).
-I've been advised by Professor Alexander Gusev at the Dana-Farber Cancer Institute and Harvard Medical School and Professor Marzyeh Ghassemi at CSAIL, MIT.
-Before starting my current PhD thesis work, I was advised by Professor David Perreault at MIT Research Laboratory of Electronics (RLE) and worked on electrical energy conversion and control for my master's thesis.
-I received B.S. in electrical and computer engineering from the University of Illinois, Urbana-Champaign.
+My name is Intae (pronounced IN-teh) and I'm a postdoctoral research fellow at Harvard Medical School, Department of Biomedical Informatics, advised by Professor Marinka Zitnik.
+I completed my PhD in Electrical Engineering and Computer Science at the Massachusetts Institute of Technology (MIT) in 2024.
+I was advised by Professor Alexander Gusev at the Dana-Farber Cancer Institute and Professor Marzyeh Ghassemi at CSAIL, MIT.
+For my master's thesis, I was advised by Professor David Perreault at the MIT Research Laboratory of Electronics (RLE), where I worked on electrical energy conversion and control.
+I received my B.S. in Electrical and Computer Engineering from the University of Illinois, Urbana-Champaign.

 Selected Publications